cdk8s-team/cdk8s/CONTRIBUTING.md

 ## Community Meeting

+> Note: Community meetings are currently on hold.
+We will be back soon.
+Keep an eye out for announcements on the #cdk8s channel in [cdk.dev](https://cdk.dev/) workspace.

 Join us for the cdk8s community meeting which takes place the [2nd Monday of the month at 9:00am Pacific Time](https://www.thetimezoneconverter.com/?t=9:00&tz=PT%20%28Pacific%20Time%29).